lextoumbourou/ansible-linode/README.markdown

 ## Installation

-Copy the library direction into the directory where you Playbooks are located.
+Copy the library direction into the directory where your Playbooks are located.

 ```
 > cp -R library /etc/ansible/company_name/